GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 constructed assuming it was taken on the same date.
-As the exposure summary table indicates, there are no darks taken on 20190701, while there are no other observations taken on 20190702, so the simplest solution here is sim`ply to write the darks to disk with filenames including ``20190701` rather than ``20190702``, so that is done in the script.
+As the exposure summary table indicates, there are no darks taken on 20190701, while there are no other observations taken on 20190702, so the simplest solution here is simply to write the darks to disk with filenames including ``20190701`` rather than ``20190702``, so that is done in the script.

-A helper function, ``check_cals()``, is provided to confirm that all the necessary calibration files in a reduction dictionary can be found in the current directory.
+A helper function, ``check_cals()``, is provided to confirm that all the necessary calibration files in a reduction dictionary exist in the current directory.
 If any are missing, their names will be reported and the script will exit.
+It is suggested that this function always be called immediately before any reduction step.

 .. _mos-flats: